xfast1205/aquiva-sfdx-buildpack/README.md

 # aquiva-sfdx-buildpack

-# Custom Heroku buildpack for deploying/testing SFDC code
+This is a custom Heroku buildpack for deploying/testing/packaging SFDC code using SFDX